ayatokura/ai-openscale/cloud-known-wos-issues.md

 <p>&nbsp;</p>

 ### Not all Db2 instances function identically
 {: #wos-limitations-db2-version}

 {{site.data.keyword.aios_short}} supports Db2 Warehouse add-on, Db2 Advanced Enterprise Server Edition add-on, as well as Db2 Enterprise Server Edition (v.
-11.1.9 or later) installation that is accessible to the cluster.
+11.5.1 or later) installation that is accessible to the cluster.
 Be aware of the following limitation:

 - {{site.data.keyword.aios_short}} requires a tablespace with a page size of 32k or larger.

-!<--MJS needs work here -->

 <p>&nbsp;</p>